ceph/ceph/doc/mgr/dashboard.rst

 * **Cluster logs**: Display the latest updates to the cluster's event and audit log files.
 Log entries can be filtered by priority, date or keyword.
-* **Hosts**: Display a list of all hosts associated to the cluster, which services are running and which version of Ceph is installed.
+* **Hosts**: Display a list of all hosts associated to the cluster, which disk are attached, which services are running and which version of Ceph is installed.
 * **Performance counters**: Display detailed service-specific statistics for each running service.
 * **Monitors**: List all MONs, their quorum status, open sessions.
-* **Monitoring**: Enables creation, re-creation, editing and expiration of Prometheus' Silences, lists the alerting configuration of Prometheus and currently firing alerts.
-Also shows notifications for firing alerts.
-Needs configuration.
+* **Monitoring**: Enable creation, re-creation, editing and expiration of Prometheus' Silences, list the alerting configuration of Prometheus and all configured and firing alerts.
+Show notifications for firing alerts.
 * **Configuration Editor**: Display all available configuration options, their description, type and default values and edit the current values.
-* **Pools**: List all Ceph pools and their details (e.g. applications, placement groups, replication size, EC profile, CRUSH ruleset, etc.)
+* **Pools**: List all Ceph pools and their details (e.g. applications, autoscaling, placement groups, replication size, EC profile, CRUSH rulesets, quotas etc.)
 * **OSDs**: List all OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.
 Mark OSDs up/down/out, purge and reweight OSDs, perform scrub operations, modify various scrub-related configuration options, select different profiles to adjust the level of backfilling activity.
+List all disk associated with an OSD.
+Set and change the device class of an OSD, display and sort OSDs by device class.
+Deploy new OSDs on new disks/hosts.
+* **Device management**: List all hosts known by the orchestrator.
+List all disks and their properties attached to a node.
+Display disk health information (health prediction and SMART data).
+Blink enclosure LEDs.
 * **iSCSI**: List all hosts that run the TCMU runner service, display all images and their performance characteristics (read/write ops, traffic).
   Create, modify and delete iSCSI targets (via ``ceph-iscsi``).
+Display the iSCSI gateway status on the landing page and info about active initiators.
   See :ref:`dashboard-iscsi-management` for instructions on how to configure this feature.
 * **RBD**: List all RBD images and their properties (size, objects, features).
   Create, copy, modify and delete RBD images.
 Define various I/O or bandwidth limitation settings on a global, per-pool or per-image level.
 Create, delete